EndPointCorp/end-point-blog/2023/06/migrating-universal-analytics-ga4.md

 After finishing the wizard, you will have the new GA4 property connected to your account.
 Now you can navigate to it and start the second Setup Assistant, that will allow you to customize your property and import the existing data from Universal Analytics:

-- Click on the "Set up conversions" option on the main screen of the assistant
+- Click on the "Set up conversions" option on the main screen of the assistant.
-- Choose the option "Import from Universal Analytics"
+- Choose the option "Import from Universal Analytics".
-- Select which goals should be imported into events on the GA4 property
+- Select which goals should be imported into events on the GA4 property.
-- Click "Import selected conversions"
+- Click "Import selected conversions".

 ![Screenshot of Google Analytics Setup Assistant](/blog/2023/06/migrating-universal-analytics-ga4/google-analytics-setup-assistant.jpg)

 That's it!
 Once the import finishes, the existing goals will appear as [conversion events](https://support.google.com/analytics/answer/9267568) on the GA4 property.
-If the Google tag was set up properly, the traffic information should start flowing to the new property, showing real time information about your traffic, and the conversion events should be registering specific user actions:
+If the Google tag was set up properly, the traffic information should start flowing to the new property, showing real-time information about your traffic, and the conversion events should be registering specific user actions:

 ![Screenshot of Google Analytics GA4 Account enabled](/blog/2023/06/migrating-universal-analytics-ga4/google-analytics-ga4-account-example.jpg)

 We have done several migrations to GA4 for clients that were using Analytics during the past months.
 If you haven’t done it yet and need any assistance with the process, don’t hesitate to [contact us](https://www.endpointdev.com/contact/)!